 BMW X5 review

-The third-generation BMW X5 is still and imposing and well-built car, but rivals have since caught up
+The third-generation BMW X5 is still an imposing and well built car, but rivals have since caught up

 Engines, performance and drive

-The original X5 introduced sporty on-road dynamics to the 4x4 sector, however, the definition of how an SUV should drive has changed recently.
-Now, the best of these blend sharp handling, excellent off-road ability and also refinement to rival that of the top luxury saloons.
+The original BMW X5 introduced sporty handling to the 4x4 sector, but the definition of how an SUV should drive has changed recently.
+Now, the best cars in this class blend sharp handling and excellent off-road ability with refinement to rival that of the top luxury saloons.

-While roll is well controlled, the ride is too firm in the sportier settings, making Comfort the mode of choice.
+While body roll is well controlled, the BMW rides too firmly in the sportier settings, making Comfort the mode you’ll want to stick to.
 As a result, you wonder whether the car really needs so many different settings.

-If it's crushing performance you're after, though, then the X5 M is top of tree when it comes to ballistic SUVs.
-Its 0-62mph time of 4.2 seconds demolishes both the Porsche Cayenne Turbo and the Range Rover Sport SVR, while firmer suspension keeps the body even flatter in the corners and makes the most of the immense grip.
+If it's crushing performance you're after, though, the X5 M is top of the tree – this is a truly ballistic SUV.
+It leaves the Porsche Cayenne Turbo and Range Rover Sport SVR trailing in its wake with a 0-62mph time of 4.2 seconds, while firmer suspension keeps the body even flatter in corners and makes the most of the immense grip.

 MPG, CO2 and running costs

 Depreciation is one of the biggest factors to consider when buying a big luxury car.
-And our experts suggest that, with predicted residuals of 49.1 per cent, the X5 won’t hold its value as well as its rivals.
-Over three years, it’s likely to lose just over £32,000 in value.
-On the plus side, there’s fixed-price servicing, although the X5 is more expensive to maintain than the Range Rover Sport.
+And our experts suggest that, with predicted residuals of 49.1 per cent, the X5 won’t hold its price as well as its rivals.
+Over three years, that means the M50d is likely to lose just over £32,000 in value.

 Interior, design and technology

-The first two generations of the X5 were a huge success for BMW - making the X5 one of the most recognised premium SUVs on the planet.
-In total, the car clocked up combined global sales of 1.3 million across its first two incarnations.
+The first two generations of the X5 were a huge success for BMW, making the car one of the most recognised premium SUVs on the planet.
+In total, it clocked up combined global sales of 1.3 million across its first two incarnations.